Exit-intent popups is one of the most divisive topics in eCommerce.

 It wasn’t looking great.
 The basic signup forms they were serving to visitors were ineffective, as conversion rates were low, hovering around 3%.

 We accepted the challenge head-on.
-And by the time we were done with them, Organic Aromas were clocking in 660 subscribers per month – an increase of 150%.
+And by the time we were done with them, we were able to boost conversion and Organic Aromas were clocking in 660 subscribers per month – an increase of 150%.

 This wasn’t the only achievement though.